AlGregory23/fInal_project/README.md

 Question 3: Have suicides increased from 2000 to 2017?
 By how much?
 <br>
 Step-by-step answer:
+1. Insert Pivot table (while selection A1 through I55) and title it Question 3. rate increase over time
+* add rate as value
+* add strata name and year to rows

 Question 4: What county has the hioghest rate of suicides in CA?
 <br>